Chymyst/chymyst-core/doc/joinrun.md

 Note that `f` is not an input molecule here; presumably, there will be another join definition made elsewhere that binds `f`.

-It is perfectly acceptable for a reaction to inject a molecule such as `f` that is not consumed by any reaction in this join definition.
+It is perfectly acceptable for a reaction to inject an output molecule such as `f` that is not consumed by any reaction in this join definition.
 If we forget to write any join definition that consumes `f`, it will be a runtime error to inject `f`.
 However, in the present case `f` will be injected only if `x==1`.
 So, it will be not necessarily easy to detect this error at runtime.